DoD-Platform-One/bigbang/README.md

 ## Contributing

-Please see the [contributing guide](https://repo1.dso.mil/platform-one/big-bang/bigbang/-/blob/master/CONTRIBUTING.md) if you are interested in contributing to Big Bang.
+Please see the [contributing guide](./CONTRIBUTING.md) if you are interested in contributing.